davetron5000/awesomecommandlineapps.com/source/gems.markdown

 * <a href='https:/github.com/joshbuddy/optitron'>Optitron</a> - Create command-suites based on classes and methods, similar to thor.
 * <a href='https:/github.com/injekt/slop'>Slop</a> - Create simple command-line apps with a syntax similar to trollop.
 * <a href='http://rubyworks.github.com/executable/'>executable</a> - Executable is to commandline what ActiveRecord is to the database
+* <a href='https://github.com/rubyworks/clik'>CLI.K</a> - A very simple cli method for parsing command line options.

 <a name='tag-progressbar'></a>
 #### Progressbar